aphanotus/bread/English.muffins.md

 ## Variations

-Add cinnamon and raisins
+### Cinnamon and raisins

+Add:
 - 1 1/2 tsp cinnamon
-- 120 g raisins
+- 130 g raisins, chopped

+### Sourdough

+Add starter and  substract half that mass from the milk and flour.
+You can add replace the mik volume with milk powder at 0.133 g milk powder / ml milk.